2ND ANNUAL CHICAGO RIVER SWIM RETURNS SEPT. 20 FOLLOWING HISTORIC FIRST YEAR, ESTABLISHING NEW CIVIC TRADITION

 Water quality will be rigorously monitored through a layered testing approach using data from MWRD and real time analysis conducted by the University of Illinois Chicago.
 UIC will perform frequent DNA-based testing for microbial pollutants, applying the same recreational water quality criteria used at Chicago's beaches to ensure compliance with the USEPA standards.
 The Chicago River Swim will take place only if all testing confirms that river conditions meet strict safety requirements for swimming.

 On event day, swimmer safety will be the top priority.
 More than 100 trained personnel will monitor the course from kayaks, paddleboards, and boats, with additional support from autonomous buoys, GPS tracking, and in-water timing systems.
 Each swimmer will also be equipped with an RFID chip, brightly colored swim caps, and a personal swim buoy for added visibility and protection.
-The swim course will be fully closed to vessel traffic under the authority of the U.S. Coast Guard, with Riverwalk access managed for both safety and spectator experience.
 More here.

 Registration